centreon/centreon-archived/doc/en/installation/from_sources.rst

 Most CentOS users will find easier to install Centreon Web by using :ref:`packages provided by Centreon <install_from_packages>`.

 CentOS and RHEL environments do not possess as standard on archives all the dependencies necessary for the installation of Centreon.
-You should add the *RPM Forge* archive
+You should add the *RPM Forge* repository.

 el7 system: